Together (Estonian political party): History

 Danish Radio (DR) quoted Ivanov "I know that Putin launched a military operation.
-But I also know that if Putin had not done it, the Ukrainian army would have attacked Donbass within days".
+But I also know that if Putin had not done it, the Ukrainian army would have attacked Donbas within days".

 On 30 November 2022, the registry department of the Tartu County Court did not register the movement as a political party, as the total number of its members was below the required minimum – at least 500 members.
 Therefore, the movement decided to participate in the 2023 elections as part of the Estonian United Left Party.

+In January 2023, the movement held a prayer service "for peace" with the Estonian Orthodox Church of the Moscow Patriarchate.

+Together was legally registered as a political party on 8 May 2023.

+In March 2023, party leader Aivo Peterson was detained by Estonian border police upon his return from Russia, where he had gone after traveling to the Ukrainian occupied territories to film videos in support of the Russian invasion of Ukraine.
+Peterson and two other people were charged under Section 235(1) of the Estonian Penal Code, which prohibits associations from pursuing relationships considered harmful to the Estonian state.
+Oleg Ivanov himself left Estonia for Russia by 19 May, saying he did so because he could be arrested by Estonian police in the same way as Aivo Peterson, and that it would be difficult to lead the party and run in the elections from prison.